jpulgarin84/nootifymenpm/README.md

-# nootifyMe
+# nootify_me

-A lightweight helper package for integrating with the [NootifyMe](https://nootifyme.com) platform — a real-time push notification service that alerts developers and teams the moment something breaks.
+A lightweight helper package for integrating with the [nootify_me](https://nootifyme.com) platform — a real-time push notification service that alerts developers and teams the moment something breaks.

 ## ✨ Features